 Once these steps are completed, the online company must also ensure all other storage facilities for the goods to be sold, the staff, the IT systems and delivery services.

-You can contact our Singapore company formation agents for details about licensing requirements for e-commerce companies.
+You can contact our company formation agents for details about licensing requirements for e-commerce companies and for assistance in order to open a company in Singapore in this field.